Tencent: Security concerns

 In 2015, security testing firms AV-Comparatives, AV-TEST and Virus Bulletin jointly decided to remove Tencent from their software whitelists.
 The Tencent products supplied for testing were found to contain optimisations that made the software appear less exploitable when benchmarked but actually provided greater scope for delivering exploits.
 Additionally, software settings were detrimental to end-users protection if used.
 Qihoo was later also accused of cheating, while Tencent was accused of actively gaming the anti-malware tests.

+The United States Department of Defense added Tencent to its list of entities associated with the Chinese military in January 2025; such companies are either considered to be either controlled by the Chinese military or serve the growth of China's civil-military complex.
+The listing is primarily an advisory, having no direct impact, but nominally is considered a blacklisting.
+Tencent representatives said the listing was "clearly a mistake" and will have no impact on their business but plan to appeal the listing.

+Major litigation

+Since 2018, Tencent has been in litigation with ByteDance.
+ByteDance and its affiliates brought a series of unfair competition lawsuits against Tencent, alleging that Tencent was blocking their content.
+As of at least early 2024, these lawsuits had not reached resolution, largely due to disputes about jurisdiction.
+Tencent filed two lawsuits against ByteDance and its affiliates, alleging that they were using WeChat and QQ profiles without authorization and illegally crawling data from public WeChat accounts.
+Tencent obtained an injunction barring ByteDance from this practice.